-Targets can be defined in two ways.
-One method is to identify a hot spot, such as a site most likely to evoke a motor evoked potential (MEP) or a phosphene, and then set this hot spot as a target.
-This will ensure that a location most likely to evoke a desired response is consistently stimulated in an experiment.
-An alternative method is to use a set of standardised co-ordinates, such as Montreal Neurological Institute (MNI) space, as a target.
+Targets can be defined in two ways within a neuronavigation system.
+One popular method is to identify a hot spot, such as a site most likely to evoke a motor evoked potential (MEP) or a phosphene, and then to set this hot spot as a target.
+This will ensure that the location most likely to evoke the desired response is consistently stimulated in an experiment.
+An alternative method is to use a set of standardised coordinates, such as Montreal Neurological Institute (MNI) space, as a target.
 Such an approach is popular when sites derived from BOLD contrasts from fMRI are obtained for each participant, enabling subject-specific targets (e.g. Rahnev et al., 2016).
-Brainsight TMS Navigation can also be used to transform a subject’s MRI from native space to a standardised co-ordinate space.
-This transformation will identify the MNI co-ordinates within a participant’s MRI scan, enabling these MNI co-ordinates to be used a participant-specific basis.

 - How to target inter-regional phase synchronization with dual-site Transcranial Alternating Current Stimulation.
 Guilherme Bicalho Saturnino, Kristoffer Hougaard Madsen, Hartwig Roman Siebner, Axel Thielscher

 .
 NeuroImage.
 December 2017

 - How the brain tissue shapes the electric field induced by transcranial magnetic stimulation

 .
 Alexander Opitz, Mirko Windhoff, Robin M Heidemann, Robert Turner, Axel Thielscher.
 NeuroImage.
 October 2011